Last reviewed June 2022 by Hank Young

 Do I need a new serial record?
 Major changes - title changes

 Major and Minor Changes

-Since the 2002 AACR2 Rule revisions, libraries have used different criteria to determine whether a change in a serial's title require a new catalog record.
-These procedures are substantially unchanged in Resource DThe full guidelines are in the CONSER Cataloging Manual, Module 16.
+Since the 2002 AACR2 Rule revisions, libraries have used different criteria to determine whether a change in a serial's title requires a new catalog record.
+These procedures are substantially unchanged in RDA 184.108.40.206.
+The full guidelines are in the CONSER Cataloging Manual, Module 16.
 This is a summary of that information.
 See this link for the complete cataloging procedure for title changes.